What is a symbol and symbolism?

 The Mast

 The Mast is a symbol and represents as the cross of Jesus.
 The mast stands on Santiago’s skiff.
-It is like the cross because of the way Santiago suffers.
+It is similar to the cross because of the way Santiago suffers.
 He goes three days with painful injuries to the palms of his hands as Jesus did and to his back as well.

 The Harpoon